vporton/avatrade-job-test/README.md

 authentication.
 The drawback is unnecessary fields that may take extra DB storage (what can be solved with data migrations in a future version).

+## API

+I use the same POST request params as model field names.